Allegations Against Former Presbyterian Pediatrician Now Include Child Molestation

 The lawsuits allege that Dr. Rosenschein committed multiple acts of sexual assault against his patients and possessed pornographic images of his patients while employed as a pediatric urologist at Presbyterian Healthcare Services.
 One lawsuit alleges Dr. Rosenschein photographed a 7-year-old girl’s genitals and tried to examine her without her mother present.
 The other lawsuit claims that Dr. Rosenschein touched and photographed a 7-year-old boy’s genitals.

 Dr. Rosenschein saw dozens – if not hundreds – of patients each week.
-Parents have reason to believe their children were assaulted by Dr. Rosenschein as he would routinely ask parents to leave the room during their children’s’ exams and then photograph their children.
+Parents have reason to believe their children were assaulted by Dr. Rosenschein as he would routinely ask parents to leave the room during their children's exams and then photograph their children.
 Dr. Rosenschein would also perform surgeries that would last much longer than expected.

-Dr. Rosenschein was a pediatric urologist at Presbyterian from 2012 until he was arrested in November of 2016.
+Dr. Rosenschein was a pediatric urologist at Presbyterian from 2012 until he was arrested in November 2016.
 He is currently awaiting a criminal trial and is in federal custody.
 According to the superseding indictment issued in June, Rosenschein is being charged with 15 counts of possession and distribution of visual depictions of minors engaged in sexual conduct.

 Dr. Guy Rosenschein was a pediatric urologist who worked at the central Presbyterian Hospital from 2012 to 2016.
-Prior to 2012, Dr. Guy Rosenschein worked at various hospital in Arkansas, Missouri, New York, and France.
-In November 2016, law enforcement obtained a subpoena to enter into Dr. Guy Rosenschein’s household.
+Prior to 2012, Dr. Guy Rosenschein worked at various hospitals in Arkansas, Missouri, New York, and France.
+In November 2016, law enforcement obtained a subpoena to enter Dr. Guy Rosenschein’s household.
 The subpoena was issued after a months-long sting operation of perpetrators who possessed and distributed child pornography.
 Law enforcement was able to track down the IP address that uploaded and sent disturbing images of child pornography across the Internet.
 That IP address belongs to Dr. Guy Rosenschein’s computer.